 Frequent maintenance helps prevent your home from turning into that house on the street.
-You know the one that looks disheveled and uninviting.
+You know the one that looks dishevelled and uninviting.
 One of the first things to get out of hand is the lawn.
-Upkeep for a groomed, weed free lawn happens regularly, and takes a lot of effort.
+Upkeep for a groomed, weed-free lawn happens regularly and takes a lot of effort.
 It can be even more difficult when dealing with urine spots left behind from your dog, an infestation of pests, or water restrictions.

 Where Can I Install Artificial Turf?

 Artificial turf is popping up all over the city, from condo rooftops, sports fields, and schoolyards.
 But you better think twice before installing it in your front yard.

 The CBC reported that Scarborough resident Sangeeta Gounder received a bylaw violation notice, in May, for her artificial lawn.
 The turf has two feet of drainage and has been professionally installed.
 However, the city’s main concern is still about drainage.
 When Gounder spoke with the city, she was warned that artificial turf does not absorb water as fast as the natural ground cover would.
 An increased risk of flooding would occur after a heavy rainfall, when the snow melts, or if the drainage were to become blocked.